HazemIbrahim98/GTA-Online-Fingerprint/README.md

 https://youtu.be/yDUvMIx5AnU

 # How to run?
-The easiest way to run is by downloading a python IDE (like pycharm) and downloading the required packages -A better guide is WIP
+The easiest way to run is by downloading a python IDE (like pycharm) and downloading the required packages and run the script after opening the game
+-A better guide is WIP